Low Histamine Bacon (Low Oxalate, Low Lectin, Low Salicylate, Low FODMAP) Plus Low Histamine Greens

 - Cover and cook on medium until the greens are done.
 Stir occasionally and add more water if they start to stick.
 They will shrink by half and become tender.

-- Meanwhile, roughly chop the Low Histamine Bacon into bite size pieces.
+- Meanwhile, roughly chop the low histamine bacon (pork belly) into bite size pieces.

-- Sprinkle chopped Low Histamine Bacon on top.
+- Sprinkle the low histamine bacon on top.